Co-op City, Bronx: Transportation

 Currently, there are no subway or Metro-North commuter rail stations in Co-op City (a plan to extend the IRT Pelham Line to Co-op City as part of the 1968 Program for Action ran out of money).
-However, as part of the Penn Station Access project to extend Metro-North service to Pennsylvania Station, the MTA plans to build the Co-op City station, an idea that has been proposed since the 1970s.
+However, as part of the Penn Station Access project to extend Metro-North service to New York Penn Station, the MTA plans to build the Co-op City station, an idea that has been proposed since the 1970s.